centre-for-manuscript-genetics/TAGsieve/README.rst

 Basic use
 =========
-TAGsieve is a simple GUI application, so usage should be fairly straightforward.
+TAGsieve is a simple GUI application that strips tags of a single file or a directory of files.

 .. image:: tagsieveim.png
-	:scale: 60%
+	:height: 300px
+	:width: 300px
 	:align: center

-TAGsieve strips tags of a single file or a directory of files.
-The application will recognize the nature of the input, and will check its nature based on the extension check below the path input field.

-TAGsieve follows bleach_ and works with tag and attribute whitelists: these tags and attributes will not be stripped.
+It follows bleach_ and works with tag and attribute whitelists: these tags and attributes will not be stripped.
 The tag whitelist must be a comma-separated list:

 .. code-block:: python